AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-commerce-support/magento-help-center-user-guide.md

 >
 >If your organization has entitlements for Adobe Commerce Intelligence / Commerce Reporting (MBI) but you need assistance with Advanced Reporting, don't select **Commerce Reporting** as the product.
 The Commerce Reporting team doesn't provide support for Advanced Reporting issues.
 >
->If you are unable to select a different product (for example, the **Select a product** dropdown is empty or not displayed), it is usually due to one of the following reasons:
+>If you are unable to select a different product (for example, the **[!UICONTROL Select a product]** dropdown is empty or not displayed), it is usually due to one of the following reasons:
 >
 >* Your Commerce entitlements have expired or are inactive (for example, due to an outstanding billing or licensing issue).
 >* For instances hosted on Adobe Commerce on cloud infrastructure (PaaS), you haven't been added to the Cloud project.